ypid/ansible-opsi/docs/getting-started.rst

 This playbooks is shipped with this role under :file:`docs/playbooks/opsi.yml` from which you can symlink it to your playbook directory.
+In case you use multiple roles maintained by ypid_, consider using the `ypid-ansible-common`_.

 Ansible tags
 ------------